 Road salt and the alternative chemicals used to treat ice or pretreat ahead of a storm adhere to the road surface and continue to work slowly to provide better traction.
 They work slowly on the surface of your car, too.
 The chemicals linger and work into the car’s finish.
-Everything on the road is susceptible to the spray from anything moving beyond a crawl.
+Everything and anything moving beyond a crawl on the road is susceptible to the spray.

 A Quick Fix Without A Body Shop